 Non-Medical Helper Allowance - used to help pay for support workers such as British Sign Language interpreters or mobility trainers.

-Travel Allowance - used for any additional study-related travel costs they may have as a direct result of their disability.
+Travel Allowance - used for any additional study-related travel costs they may have as a result of their disability.